jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 your deeds; peace be upon you; we do not desire the ignorant.”

 56. You cannot guide whom you love, but Allah guides whom He wills, and He knows best those who are guided.

 57. And they say, “If we follow the guidance with you, we will be snatched from our land.”

 Did We not establish for them a Safe Sanctuary, to which are brought all kinds of fruits, as provision from Ourselves?
 But most of them do not know.

 58. And how many a city did We destroy for turning unappreciative of its livelihood?
 Here are their homes, uninhabited after them, except for a few.
 And We became the Inheritors.

-59. Your Lord never destroys cities without first sending a messenger in their midst, re- citing to them Our revelations.
+59. Your Lord never destroys cities without first sending a messenger in their midst, reciting to them Our revelations.
 And We never destroy the cities, unless their people are wrongdoers.

 Whatever thing you are given is but the material of this world, and its glitter.
 But what is with Allah is better, and longer lasting.
 Do you not comprehend?

 61. Can someone to whom We have made a fine promise—which he will attain—be equal to someone to whom We have given enjoyments in this world, but who will be, on Resurrection Day, among the arraigned?